Naerth/commander-autocomplete/README.md

 $ example --cleanup
 source ~/.bashrc
 ```

-## Limitation
+## Limitations

-Only Bash is supported at the moment.
+Currently, only Bash is supported.
+Support for other shells (such as Zsh or Fish) is not yet available, but contributions to add support for additional shells are welcome—please see the Contributing section if you would like to help.

 ## Contributing
 If you would like to contribute to commander-autocomplete, please fork the repository and submit a pull request.